RAP Awardee

 Background

 Meeting people’s needs for birth control after having a baby can help people achieve their reproductive goals, as well as decrease the risk of preterm birth by increasing the amount of time between births.
-Given the personal nature of contraceptive decision making and a history in the US of reproductive injustices enacted on women of color, birth control counseling during pregnancy and after giving birth must be explicitly focused on individual’s own priorities and preferences.
+Given the personal nature of contraceptive decision-making and history in the US of reproductive injustices enacted on women of color, birth control counseling during pregnancy and after giving birth must be explicitly focused on an individual’s own priorities and preferences.

 Objective